WHAT YOU SHOULD KNOW:

 Return to the emergency department if:

-- Your knee is warm, red, more tender to the touch, or you have a fever.
+- Your knee is warm, red, and tender.

 - You have new swelling 12 to 24 hours after your injury.

 - Your knee locks or gives way.
 This may cause you to fall.